TommyJackson85/recipe-connect/README.md

     - I had frequent bugs when deleting and editing instructions, to do with accessing the buttons again after changes.
 I fixed them by just reloading the array data to the dom and reaccessing the built lists.
 This is not ideal in terms of performance (Especially when dealing with mass data.
 I will rework this in the future if performance becomes a stronger requirement.
     - When deleting instruction items, I had a common problem in that more items would be deleted after each one.
 I reworked the for loop to only delete one.
 - Heroku
-    - I had to restart my heroku application due not loading my page.
-This was due to mistakes in commits.
+    - I had to restart my heroku app twice due not loading my page.
+        - First because I made mistakes in commits.
+        - Becuase I forgot to add my PORT and IP variables to Heroku.

 ## User Story testing